gquittet/graceful-server/README.md

 ## Endpoint

-Below you can find the default endpoint but you can setup or disable them.
+Below, you can find the default endpoint, but you can set up or disable them.
 To do that, check out the [Options](#options) part.

 <a name="lightship-behaviour-live"></a>